 It’s time to go through your numbers again.
 This time you are looking at ways to reduce everything that you spend, to balance your budget.

-First of all check every bill to make sure it is still relevant.
+First of all, check every bill to make sure it is still relevant.
 Many of us are paying for subscriptions to things we no longer use, or insurances that we don’t need.
 Make sure to check that you are getting the best deals from all your suppliers on essential bills.

-- Increase income
+7. Increase income

 If you have lots of small debts then one way to help bring them under control is to take out a debt consolidation loan.
-This is apersonal loanthat enables you to pay off all your existing debts and end up with just one affordable monthly payment.
+This is a personal loan that enables you to pay off all your existing debts and end up with just one affordable monthly payment.

 The key thing here is not to increase the size of your overall debt.
 You are not borrowing more money, you are borrowing the same amount of money as you had already borrowed, just organising it differently.